-This trainer is built to withstand the rigor of professional training as it is constructed using heavy gauge structured rolled steel tubing.
+The Force USA G6 is a functional trainer with a power rack that is built to withstand professional training rigor as it is constructed using heavy gauge structured rolled steel tubing.

 While the G3 trainer discussed above combines five different equipment, the G6 trainer combines nine different equipment.

-Beyond what’s present in G3, the G6 has the leg press, dip station, suspension trainer, and low row functionalities.
+Beyond what’s present in G3, the G6 has the leg press machine, dip station, suspension trainer, and low row functionalities.

 You can attach the leg press to the Smith machine, thereby targeting different muscle groups in your legs.
 The multi-grip dip handle attachments help you target upper body muscles.